Oladapo-Py/Breast-Cancer-Dashboard-Analysis-Apex-Memorial-Hospital/README.md

 3. Support clinical decision-making through data visualization
 4. Highlight disparities in diagnosis and treatment for targeted interventions

+## ⚠️ Challenges & Limitations
+1. Limited Dataset: With only 334 patient records, the dataset lacks the depth for broader generalization or longitudinal analysis.
+2. High Volume of Missing Data: Several fields contain null or incomplete values, reducing the strength of certain insights and requiring cautious interpretation.
+3. Lack of Clinical Variables: Absence of data like treatment type, hormone receptor status, or genetic factors limits the clinical depth of the analysis.

 ## ✅ Tools Used:
 1. Excel
 2. Pivot Table